jrpool/docsearch/README.md

 - If you are doing development on the application, change the value of `NODE_ENV` from `production` to `development`.
 - See below for information about the `LANG` variable, and above for information about the `SENDGRID_API_KEY` variable.
 - The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs at the same time, before curators assign permanent UIDs to them.
+- The `PROTOCOL` value is either `http` or `https`.
+It is generally considered a bad practice to use `http` over the Internet, especially where passwords are transmitted.
+Typically you will implement `https` and a reverse proxy server that passes `https` requests for this application to the port that listens for this application.
+The demonstration version described above implements `https` via [`certbot`][certbot] and [`letsencrypt`][le].

 ```
 COOKIE_EXPIRE_DAYS=7